Minor Spoilers of Persona 5, Persona 5 Royal and Persona 5 Strikers ahead. Proceed with caution.

 It will be somewhat confronting, as it usually is every time a franchise imposes another unfamiliar cast of characters that are slowly massaged into our membranes.
 But for those that know, Persona 5 took everything from its series mainline history and amalgamated the core themes into one troublesome state of play.
 The aforementioned list of prequels and their overarching premise are tied and tagged in P5, with each character’s respective goal proposing the heavy handed judgement to dispose nature of malice that is tied in, with a heavy percentage of motifs implied on distorted desires embodying, and furthering them.
 But how do we get them to return?
 How do developer ATLUS have it seem natural, rather than forcing another spin-off for the sake of perpetuity?
 Nothing lasts forever, but the Phantom Thieves of Hearts have the ability to carry on.

 Regardless, I’m excited for the franchise and its bright future ahead.
-ATLUS have accomplished something special in the last five years with Persona 5, and if series creators do feel that it’s time to move on from its crimson lead aesthetic to something a little more emerald, then I’m at peace with it.
+ATLUS have accomplished something special in the last six years with Persona 5, and if series creators do feel that it’s time to move on from its crimson lead aesthetic to something a little more emerald, then I’m at peace with it.
 Sure, I would love one more epic run for these characters, possibly rounding up their stories with each other, the tease of a returning villain and the two additional teammates that never met, all coming together as one force?
 Hey, it’s possible.
 But again, it may only be a pipedream, as history dictates that Persona gets an initial release, a remastered re-release, a dancing title, a “Q” Nintendo Exclusive, and now adding to the pack, a musou.
 But if anyone at ATLUS is thinking, maybe the Phantom Thieves of Hearts have one more in ’em?
 Yes… yes they do.